-The study divides sales and use tax expenditures into seven major groups:
+The study divides sales and use tax expenditures into seven groups:

-Group Exemptions
+- Group Exemptions;

-Commodity Expenditures
+- Commodity Expenditures;

-Service Exemptions
+- Service Exemptions;

-Community Exemptions
+- Community Exemptions;

-Educational Exemptions
+- Educational Exemptions;

-Miscellaneous Expenditures
+- Miscellaneous Expenditures, and

-Provisions That Are Not True Expenditures
+- Statutory Provisions That Are Not True Expenditures.

-Provisions within the last group do not qualify as tax expenditures, but are instead integral parts of the tax structure.
+Statutory provisions that are not true expenditures do not qualify as tax expenditures, but are instead integral parts of the tax structure.
 For the purposes of this report, the remaining provisions have been determined to be tax expenditures.
 However, depending upon the reader's interpretation of tax expenditures, some of the included provisions may not be tax expenditures.
 It is left up to the reader to decide which of the remaining items are tax expenditures.
-Such a decision should be aided by both the analysis of a model sales tax and the analysis accompanying each individual exemption, exclusion, deduction or credit.
+Such a decision should be aided by both the analysis of a model sales tax and the analysis accompanying each individual exemption, exclusion, deduction, or credit.
 The analysis includes a rationale for each item and the item's cost to the State.